CheesePie13/BreakoutCpp/README.md

 - The executable will be created in `bin\win-debug` or `bin\win-release`

 # Building for Mac

 - Run `mac-build-debug.sh` or `mac-build-release.sh`
 - The executable will be created in `bin/mac-debug` or `bin/mac-release`

 # Using Visual Studio Code
 There are tasks setup to build and debug windows and mac builds.
-(On windows you may need to change the path to your mingw-w64 gdb)
+- Windows: You may need to change the path to your mingw-w64 gdb in `.vscode/launch.json`
+- Mac: In `.vscode/c_cpp_properties.json` change the "WINDOWS" define to "MACOS"